aldrin-exchange/seahorse-price-feed/README.md

 # seahorse-price-feed
-A simple Seahorse program that retrieves prices from the [Pyth](https://pyth.network/) oracle.
+A simple Seahorse program that retrieves prices from the [Pyth network](https://pyth.network/) oracle.

 ## Tutorial